Home PageBlog › How Can I Get My Dog to Be a Registered Service Dog?

 • Don’t register your service dog if you haven’t fully qualified for a service dog.
 For example, if you have not yet confirmed you have a qualifying disability or fully trained your service dog, you cannot register your service dog.

 • Don’t register your service dog solely if you think it’s legally required.
-There are many good reasons to register your service dog, but it is not mandatory to own a service dog.
+There are many good reasons to register your service dog, but it is not mandatory.

 • Never register a service dog as a shortcut.
 A service dog handler is always responsible for verbally self-certifying that their dog is fully qualified as a service animal, and registration cannot get around that responsibility.